 Pharmacology & Medical Research

-The effects maca appears to produce on the HP axis, in turn improves the function of endocrine glands throughout the body, provide a nonspecific effect on vitality, and adaptability in the body through various organ systems.
-These effects can be noted in macas antidiabetic, neuroprotective, antidepressant, anti stress, fertility enhancing, aphrodisiac, antihypertensive, and menopausal supportive effects.
-All of these pathologies are corrected by improving normal functioning of the body, rather than through stimulation of processes in a single direction.
-The author notes that he has not found evidence of bidirectional action in maca, however he has noticed the effects are normalizing in almost all aspects of the effects produced.
+The effects maca appears to produce on the HP axis, in turn, improves the function of endocrine glands throughout the body, provide a non-specific effect on vitality, and adaptability in the body through various organ systems.
+These effects can be noted in macas antidiabetic, neuroprotective, antidepressant, anti-stress, fertility enhancing, aphrodisiac, antihypertensive, and menopausal supportive effects.
+All of these pathologies are corrected by improving the normal functioning of the body, rather than through stimulation of processes in a single direction.
+The author notes that he has not found evidence of bidirectional action in maca.
+However, he has noticed the effects are normalizing in almost all aspects of the effects produced.
 A few exceptions include maca inhibitory effects on angiotensin I-converting enzyme , more research is needed in this area to determine how far this inhibition will go.

 At this time, the author suggests Lepidium meyenni, and L. peruvianum should be considered and researched further as an adaptogenic botanical.

 A study done comparing the effectiveness in three varieties of maca (yellow, red, black), found that all three had a similar effect on depression in mice .

 Maca was shown to significantly inhibit angiotensin I-converting enzyme (ace) in vitro .
 This enzyme, as well as potassium, which is contained in fairly high amounts, are both relevant in the pathophysiology of hypertension.
 Thus maca may produce antihypertensive effects.